rtree/OathLock/README.md

-# OathLock — Escrow for Decentralized Commerce (EVM)
+# OathLock — Escrow Contract for Decentralized Commerce

 > *Put the oath on-chain, settle with truth.*